manolitopere/lammps/doc/src/fix_pafi.rst

-though it is primarily intended to be coupled with the PAFI C++ code, developed at `https://github.com/tomswinburne/pafi <https://github.com/tomswinburne/pafi>`_, which distributes multiple LAMMPS workers in parallel to compute and collate hyperplane-constrained averages, allowing the calculation of free energy barriers and pathways.
+though it is primarily intended to be coupled with the PAFI C++ code, developed at `https://github.com/tomswinburne/pafi <https://github.com/tomswinburne/pafi>`_, which distributes multiple LAMMPS workers in parallel to compute and collate plane-constrained averages, allowing the calculation of free energy barriers and pathways.

 A :doc:`compute property/atom <compute_property_atom>` must be provided with 9 fields per atom coordinate,
 which in order are the x,y,z coordinates of a configuration on the reference path,